 Up on the South Rim the temperature holds out well into late October, the evening can be chilly and by November ground frosts and really cold nights have drawn in, but it’s still milder than the winter that draws near.
 Rain Storms persist through September as the remnants of the Monsoon tail off.
 It’s less than summer but Big storms can and do bring torrential downpours and dramatic thunderstorms.

 Crowds remain steady until November but it’s still quieter than the May-Aug peak and the park can easily handle the numbers of visitors during the season.

 The North Rim Stays open throughout the Season.
 Unlike Spring where the NPS is waiting for the Snowpack to clear in the Autumn/Fall, they wait for the snows to fall.
 The Rim can Stay open right up until late November.
 However, the First heavy snow can fall before then and put an untimely end to the season.
-If you are planning the North Rim for late Fall be ready with a back-up Plans as things change quickly!
+If you are planning the North Rim for late Fall be ready with backup Plans as things change quickly!

 If your luck holds out you find a beautiful slice of nature that will be largely to yourselves.
 As the masses head to other Parks around the country for the autumnal color show, the Coniferous nature of the Kaibab forest means there is little reddening of the leaves here.
 But Autumn is still very beautiful.

 Hikers need to be wary of the forecasts as early Snows or late Thunderstorms are always possible.
 As ever be vigilant and Flexible.

 The Internal Temperature in the canyon remains very warm throughout September and is still pleasantly mild in October and even November is benign with little change of extreme cold or heat.
 For long hikes, you need to be wary of the limited daylight as the days draw in.
 The nights come fast and early in the depths of the canyon!
 Hiking at night is a riskier proposition without adequate lighting.